INTERNATIONAL PET SHIPPING

 How to Ship a Dog or Cat Internationally

-Moving your pet dog or cat internationally can be a daunting task.
+Arranging an international pet move can be a daunting task.
 Each country has specific vaccination, testing, health certification, and permitting requirements that must be met for your pet to be accepted.
 In addition to that, there are also very specific crate requirements that must be followed.
 Most airlines require that a member of the International Pet and Animal Transportation Association (IPATA) arrange and book the travel to ensure that your pet meets the requirements.
-If you are considering shipping your pet, using an agent or not, you can find advice here.
+If you are looking for advice on how to ship a dog or cat internationally, using an agent or not, you can find advice here.

 Country Import Requirements